 In 2014, the Phoenix Business Journal recognized Ms. Watson as one of the 25 "Most Admired Leaders in Business" and Az Business selected her for its 2014-15 Az Business Leaders publication spotlighting Arizona’s most respected and influential business leaders.
 In 2013, Az Business also recognized Ms. Watson as one of the “50 Most Influential Women in Arizona Business.”
 The Phoenix Business Journal in 2012, recognized Ms. Watson among the "Top 25 Women in Business,” one of the 2008 “Power Players in the Phoenix Metro Area,” and in 2004, recognized her as an up-and-coming Arizona leader, with its “Forty Under 40” designation.
 Ms. Watson is also a two-time recipient of the Arizona Technology Council’s Chairman’s Award (2003 and 2010).

-Mr. Burns earned his Bachelor of Science degree in Business Administration, Mathematics, and Computer Science from Wayne State College and a Master of Business Administration degree from Arizona State University.
-Mr. Burns completed University of Arizona’s Basic Economic Development Course and is a Certified Public Accountant, licensed in Arizona.
+Mr. Burns earned Bachelor of Science degrees in Business Administration, Mathematics and Computer Science from Wayne State College in Nebraska and an MBA from Arizona State University.
+Mr. Burns has also completed University of Arizona’s Basic Economic Development Course and is a Certified Public Accountant, licensed in Arizona.